-Malls can be incredibly lucrative locations for restauranteurs.
-Typically, they constantly have visitors at the various stores throughout the building, who are bound to get hungry at some point during their day of shopping.
+Malls can be incredibly lucrative locations for restaurateurs.
+They typically have consistent visitors at the various stores throughout the building who are bound to get hungry at some point during their day of shopping.

-That way, visitors will spot your restaurant as they’re getting hungry and be drawn to it, helping you to make big profits.
+Visitors will spot your restaurant as they’re getting hungry and be drawn to it, helping you to make big profits.
 If they’re happy with their food, they may also seek out your restaurant next time they’re at the mall (and even bring their friends!), earning you return customers as well as new ones.